efuzy/efuzy/docs/src/pages/style/spacing.md

 ---
 title: CSS Spacing Classes
-desc: The list of CSS classes supplied by Quasar to simplify the specification of responsive paddings and margins.
+desc: The list of CSS classes supplied by Efuzy to simplify the specification of responsive paddings and margins.
 related:
   - /style/typography
   - /style/positioning
   - /style/visibility
   - /style/breakpoints
 ---
-There are CSS classes supplied by Quasar to help you with spacing for DOM elements or components.
+There are CSS classes supplied by Efuzy to help you with spacing for DOM elements or components.
 All options are prefixed with `q-` and then broken down into type (T), direction (D), and size (S).
 See the table below for all possible permutations.